Bracebridge, Ontario Tutoring Programs

 Get started with SchoolTutoring Academy's tutoring programs for Bracebridge, Ontario students.

-SchoolTutoring Academy’s tutoring programs for Bracebridge students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for Bracebridge students start with a ACADEMIC ASSESSMENT with an Academic Director.
+Call us now for a personalized quote!
+Our services include regular one-on-one tutoring, academic mentorship, bi-weekly progress reports, learning profiles and parental conference calls.

 Bracebridge District Curriculum Used in Our In-Home Tutoring Programs

 The academic subjects that students take are overseen by the Ontario Curriculum which has been designed as a means to guide the whole instructional process.
 The curriculum explains what the major goals of subject learning are, what skills and knowledge should be taught at each grade level, and what students are expected to be able to do and show on performance assessments.
 The curriculum also seeks that students be able to recognize the connectedness of knowledge and how what they learn registers in the world around them.
 Cultural awareness and community service are also features of the curriculum.